Owner-Centric Property Management · · 17 min read

 Define Late Rent: Understanding the Basics

 Late fees refer to any lease charge that is not received by the due date specified in the contract, typically the first of the month.
 Most leases incorporate a grace period, usually lasting between 3 to 5 days, during which tenants can submit their payments without incurring penalties.
-Once this grace period ends, the payment is deemed overdue, allowing landlords to impose penalties as outlined in the lease agreement.
+Once this ends, the payment is deemed overdue, allowing landlords to impose penalties as outlined in the lease agreement.

 Assess the Situation: Review Lease Agreements and Payment History